|August 24:||Semester Begins|

 Once admitted, children must present an immunization record, signed/stamped by a physician or other medical professional, which shows that all currently required immunizations have been received.
 (Physical exam forms do not meet this requirement).
 A number of additional forms required by Community Care Licensing must be completed prior to a child’s actual attendance in the classroom.

-The preschool classes enroll children between three and five years of age at entrance, who have not yet attended kindergarten.
-Our toddler classrooms enroll children between 18 and 35 months of age at entrance.
+The preschool classes enroll children between three-and-a-half to five years of age at entrance, who have not yet attended kindergarten.
+Our younger preschool class enrolls children who are two-and-a-half through three-and-a-half years of age.
+Our toddler classrooms enroll children between 18 and 30 months of age at entrance.
 None of our classrooms require children to be toilet trained (as this is viewed as a developmental process that occurs in partnership with families).
-All Center classrooms are inclusive and serve a wide range of ethnically and developmentally diverse children and their families.
+All Center classrooms are inclusive and reflect the wide diversity of today's families.
 The primary criterion of eligibility is the child’s emotional readiness to be separated from his/her parents and the parents’ willingness to share the care of the child with the Child Development Center staff.

 |Morning Program||8:30 am - 11:30 am||8:45 am - 11:45 am|